 Otherwise known as “the clap,” Gonorrhea is a common STD that is also caused by bacteria.
 Symptoms are hardly exhibited in many people suffering from Gonorrhea.
 However, when symptoms occur, they may include:

 In case gonorrhea is not treated in time, it may lead to:

-Also called “Crabs,” public lice is another form of STD, which are tiny insects that infect a patient by taking up refuge in the public hair.
+Also called “Crabs,” pubic lice is another form of STD, which are tiny insects that infect a patient by taking up refuge in the pubic hair.
 The tiny insects are just like the body and head lice, which tend to feed on human blood.
 If you are infected by this kind of disease, some of the symptoms may include:

 Trich is short for trichomoniasis disease.
 The main cause of this disease is a tiny protozoan organism.
 This type of STD spreads from one person to another through genital contact.
 Symptoms are only experienced in less than one-third of those infected by trich.
 However, when one develops symptoms, they may include: